gabrielemarino-gm/Search-Engine-MIRCV/README.md

 ## Evaluating Performance
 To evaluate the performance of the model, use the command: `evaluatePerformance` This uses the <a href="https://github.com/usnistgov/trec_eval">Trec-Eval</a> tool.
-Play Attention: The Trec-Eval tool must be already compiled.
+Play Attention: You must have the Trec-Eval tool installed on your machine and the path to the tool must be specified in the config file if you want to use this command without using the `-in` option.
-The user can olso use the following optional command:
+Use the following optional command:

     evaluatePerformance -in <trec_eval_local_path> -out <outpath_for_results> -y <2019 or 2020>

+- Where:
     -   `-in <trec_eval_local_path>`: the path of the local Trec-Eval tool.
 DEFAULT: take the path from the config file.
     -   `-out <outpath_for_results>`: the path of the output file with the file txt to give in input to Trec-Eval tool.
 DEFAULT: data/trec-eval/resultsTrecEval.txt
     -   `-y`: choose the year of the Trec-Eval tool.
 2020 or 2019.
 DEFAULT: 2020.